fanghaolei/fanghaolei.github.io/s3-method-organize-projects.md

    }
    ```

-4. then call your wrap up your code in an execution function / script:
+4. then wrap up your code in an execution function / script and run:

    ```R
    run_data_process <- function(name, options,data){